Heated Towel Rail Installation Cost

 Hardwired electrical towel rails can easily be hung on any wall, but on a stud wall, you should try and locate it so that at least two of the supports can be fixed into the wall studs.

 Of course, this is not a problem if you have concrete walls.
-Although you can buy electrically heated towel rails with a power cord which can be simply plugged into a standard electrical socket, this is not possible in a bathroom where standard three-pin sockets cannot be fitted.
+Although you can buy electrically heated towel rails with a power cord that plugs into a standard socket, normal three-pin sockets aren’t usually allowed within reach of a bath or shower.
+In most UK bathrooms the room is too small to meet that distance rule, so plug-in models are generally better suited to other rooms, not inside the main bathroom.

 towel rail installation

 Hardwired towel rails look neater as the wires are hidden, but they are more expensive to install.
-Most electrically heated towel rails are made of stainless steel so rust is not a concern even when hanging damp towels over them.
+Many heated towel rails are made from stainless steel or chrome-plated steel, both of which cope well with steam and damp towels when they’re looked after properly.
 The only disadvantage of hardwired towel rails is the cost of hiring an electrician.

 Find Tradespeople, compare up to 3 quotes!